KokiSecurityLab/CySA-Study-Notes/Technical_Paper_024.md

 Standard parameters alignment challenges:
 * **The Blank Operational Environment Hazard**: Future research and curriculum paths focused on AI-enhanced cybersecurity analyze how standardized foundational large language models function while remaining completely decoupled from specific institutional or personal value matrices.
 * **The Context Deficit in Security Execution**: Standardized parameters possess no inherent awareness of specialized security intent or operational priorities, which presents an inherent system alignment risk when executing critical security commands.
-* **Targeted Fine-Turning Integration Rules**: The engineering process of fine-tuning is deployed to train an LLM on specific, high-quality datasets, embedding a deterministic operational mission to ensure fundamental alignment with the specialized defensive principles defined in Technical Paper #010.
+* **Targeted Fine-Tuning Integration Rules**: The engineering process of fine-tuning is deployed to train an LLM on specific, high-quality datasets, embedding a deterministic operational mission to ensure fundamental alignment with the specialized defensive principles defined in Technical Paper #010.

 ### 2. Methodological Foundation: Syncing the Context Window
 Framework optimization targets: